 The Isbar was created by Martin Silverudd, a catholic monk from Sweden.
 During the 1950’s and 60’s, Father Siverudd created a number of interesting breeds, one of which was the Isbar.
 While a few varieties exist, the blue is perhaps the most beautiful of them all.
 It was Father Silverudd’s desire to create an auto-sexing bird that would lay a large number of uniquely colored eggs.
 The Isbar was the actualization of this dream.
 Strikingly colored in dark blue and with shimmering metallic hackles, the blue Isbar rooster is a treasure to behold.
 In addition to their good looks, the Isbar hens lay an egg that is as unique as the man who created them, a khaki green, sometimes speckled delight.
-Because of the blue color patterns, the auto-sexing traits may be nearly completely absent, but the charm of these birds far outweighs this inconvenience.
-We want to thank Greenfire for their work and research with this breed and are excited to carry on the preservation of the blue Isbar.
+Because of the blue color patterns, the auto-sexing traits may be nearly absent, but the charm of these birds far outweighs this inconvenience.
+We first brought Isbars to our farm back in late 2012/early 2013, when we purchased a couple of the last breeding stock from Greenfire’s first imports.
+We found the birds delightful, and thoroughly enjoyed their eggs, but unfortunately lost the majority to a predator attack.
+Now, in the fall of 2014, we have again been enticed by the lure of these beautiful layers.
+We are thrilled to have this new line of Isbars coming to Sunbird Farms, and we look forward to sharing them with you in the coming months.
+We also want to thank Greenfire for their work and research with this breed and are excited to carry on the preservation of the blue Isbar.

 What do you get when you cross an American treasure like the heritage Rhode Island Red, with a British bombshell like the now nearly extinct Brussbar?
 You might get the ultimate backyard chicken.
 The Rhodebar is a striking beauty, with its richness of colors and dynamic barring.
 Not only is this bird a prolific egg-layer, but it dresses out well too.
 Even more amazing, the Rhodebar is auto-sexing, meaning the chicks can be identified by sex, at birth.
 These birds are truly amazing and an absolute gift for the small poultry enthusiast.
 Our birds come from the Greenfire lines, and include both heritage and production lines of the Rhode Island Red, combining strong depth of color and traditional hardiness with outstanding laying abilities.
 We will also be adding some fantastic heritage Rhode Island Reds to our pens in the coming months thanks to our friend Mr. Fogle.
 He has some truly amazing birds that can be seen in this post.
 We are considering outcrossing our Rhodebars to with these lines to create a unique line of Rhodebars from Sunbird Farms.
 Stay tuned for more on that development.
 We currently have a limited number of Rhodebar pairs available.